Ryan Hall (rugby league)

 Ryan Lee Hall (born 27 November 1987) is an English professional rugby league footballer who plays as a er for the Leeds Rhinos in the Super League, and has played for England and Great Britain at international level.

-Hall began his career with Leeds Rhinos, winning the Super League Grand Final in 2008, 2009, 2011, 2012, 2015 and 2017.
+Hall began his career with Leeds, winning the Super League Grand Final in 2008, 2009, 2011, 2012, 2015 and 2017.
 In 2014 he was part of the Leeds team that won the Challenge Cup and was the winner of the Lance Todd Trophy.
 After leaving Leeds he spent two seasons playing for the Sydney Roosters in the NRL.
-In 2024 he overtook Danny McGuire to become the Super League all time top try scorer.
-Hall is also the England national rugby league team's joint appearance maker and all time top scorer.
+In 2024 he overtook Danny McGuire to become the Super League all-time top try scorer.
+Hall is also the England national rugby league team's joint appearance maker and all-time top scorer.

 Early years

 Hall was born in Rothwell, West Yorkshire, England, and attended Royds School.

 Hall began playing rugby league for amateur club Oulton Raiders.
 His coach at Oulton contacted the town's professional team, Leeds Rhinos, and Hall subsequently joined the club's Academy in 2006.
 He made eight appearances for the Junior Academy team in his début season, before quickly being selected for the Senior Academy team.
 He made eleven appearances for the Senior Academy team & scored three tries, including the Senior Academy Grand Final victory over Hull FC.